muKaustav/acko-pipeline-manager/README.md

 ### Requirements:

-- Dashboard displaying an overview of existing pipelines
+- Dashboard displaying an overview of existing pipelines.
-- Pipeline creation page
+- Pipeline creation page.
-- Pipeline management page
+- Pipeline management page.
-- Backend API for pipeline operations
+- Backend API for pipeline operations.
-- Pipeline processing logic for extract and load operations
+- Pipeline processing logic for extract and load operations.

 ### Bonus Points:

-- Real-time pipeline status updates using WebSockets
+- Real-time pipeline status updates using WebSockets.
-- Integration with a real database for source or destination
+- Integration with a real database for source or destination.
-- Using open-source pipeline tools like singer.io for ELT
+- Using open-source pipeline tools like singer.io for ELT.

 ## 💡 Design Assumptions & Limitations
 ### Assumptions: